wlcrs/huawei_solar/README.md

 ## Prerequisites

+**Connection**

 This integration supports two connection modes to SUN2000 inverters:
 - direct serial connection to the RS485A1 and RS485B1 pins of the COM port
 - network connection

 Detailed information can be found on the ['Connecting to the inverter' Wiki-page](https://github.com/wlcrs/huawei_solar/wiki/Connecting-to-the-inverter)

+**Firmware**

+This integration supports inverters running **V200**R001C00 firmware.
+If you are running an older *V100*R001C00 firmware, then please consult the "Upgrade guide" included with *V200*R001C00 firmware versions to check if your inverter is eligibile for an upgrade.

 ## Installation